htm-community/nupic.audio/SpeechRecognition/README.md

 The [Free Spoken Digit Dataset](https://github.com/Jakobovski/free-spoken-digit-dataset) has been recorded using an 8000 Hz sampling rate.
 With each mono sample typically around one second long.
 Samples can be up-sampled using a Python package called [resampy](https://github.com/bmcfee/resampy).

+> `resampy` is a python module for efficient time-series resampling.
+It is based on the band-limited sinc interpolation method for sampling rate conversion as described by [1].

+1. Smith, Julius O. Digital Audio Resampling Home Page Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, 2015-02-23.
+Web published at http://ccrma.stanford.edu/~jos/resample/.

 Other resampling methods can be used in Python.
 Refer to this blog post for an overview: http://signalsprocessed.blogspot.com/2016/08/audio-resampling-in-python.html

 ### Batch encoding